MichaIng/DietPi-Docs/docs/install.md

     On this PC a free harddisk space of about

-    - xxx GiB for a minimal running system (1.5 GiB in switched off state)
+    - 3 GiB for a minimal running system (1.5 GiB in switched off state)
-    - xxx - 10 GiB for a typical running system with X11
+    - 8 - 10 GiB for a typical running system with X11

     is needed.
-A recommended size is at least a free space of xxx GiB.
+A recommended size is at least a free space of 10 GiB.

     <font size="+2">1.
 Download and extract the DietPi disk image</font>